- Main

 How to Sell Online Courses: Complete Knowledge Monetization Guide

 Creating a course is 40% of the work.
 The remaining 60% is selling online courses.
-According to industry research, 67% of course creators who quit within the first year had quality content but no sales system.
+Most creators who shut down within their first year had quality content but no sales system.
 Not because their knowledge wasn’t valuable — but because they didn’t know how to communicate value to an audience and convert interest into purchases.

 This guide is a step-by-step knowledge monetization playbook for course creators, coaches, trainers, and online schools.
 From defining your target audience to automating repeat sales.
 No generic advice — only specific strategies, conversion benchmarks, and actions you can implement this week.